Polycademy/PolyAuth/README.md

 Features:

-- User Account Management (includes account bans)
+- User Account Management (includes account bans) - Make sure your identity is unique, if you're using the identity as the display name, don't allow duplicate display names.
+Of course you can always add an extra field called "displayName" to allow duplicate display names.
 - Role Based Access Control at NIST Level 1
 - Password Encryption based on Bcrypt
 - Automatic Emailing for Activation and Forgotten Identity/Password (can be turned off and used manually (SMTP/mail support))